 This is not considered an appropriate option.
-The properties, in their present condition, would remain a waste of potentially good housing accommodation; and, in the continued absence of maintenance and proper management, willbecome an increasing environmental blight, posing health, safety and antisocial behaviour risks within their respective neighbourhoods.
+The properties, in their present condition, would remain a waste of potentially good housing accommodation; and, in the continued absence of maintenance and proper management, will become an increasing environmental blight, posing health, safety and anti-social behaviour risks within their respective neighbourhoods.

-5.2 Enforced sale
+5.2 Enforced sale.

-The Law of Property Act 1925 empowers a local authority to enforce the sale of a property where it holds a Charge against it; and the Council is in the throes of initiating such action at other properties in the city.
-However, in the case of the subject properties any debt is eitherinsufficient to justify the use of enforced sale procedures or there are circumstances which render enforced sales proceedings inappropriate.
+The Law of Property Act 1925 empowers a local authority to enforce the sale of a property where it holds a legal charge against it (the council is in the throes of initiating such action at other properties in the city).
+However, in the case of the subject properties any debt is either insufficient to justify the use of enforced sale procedures or there are circumstances which render enforced sales proceedings inappropriate.

-5.3 Empty Dwelling Management Orders
+5.3 Empty Dwelling Management Orders.